“Labor Omnia Vincit” McKay Law

 Helmet Use and Comparative Fault

-• Other states bar this defense
+• Other jurisdictions don’t allow this defense

 Helmet Use Where Legally Required